arrow

 A transaction processing system (TPS) is a type of information system that collects, stores, modifies, and retrieves the data transactions of an enterprise.

-TPS helps to handle the day-to-day business activities that require quick and reliable processing of data for the received and conducted transactions.
+TPS meaning software that helps handle day-to-day business activities, requires quick and reliable data processing for the received and conducted transactions.
 It’s necessary to process customers’ orders correctly, update inventory, and credit a seller’s account.
-There’s a subset of TPS known as Online Transaction Processing (OLTP) which deals specifically with online banking transactions.
+A subset of TPS known as Online Transaction Processing (OLTP) deals specifically with online banking transactions.

 Important: It’s essential not to confuse transaction processing systems with any form of payment processing payment flow, which is intended for the actual handling of transactions via banking routes.

-From a certain point of view, TPS is a form of data management, information-processing software that doesn’t directly participate in handling transactions, but only retrieves and manages customer and business data.
+From a certain point of view of what is transaction information system, TPS is a form of data management, information-processing software that doesn’t directly participate in handling transactions but only retrieves and manages customer and business data.

 Data from TPS is examined during compliance and security audits.
-It’s also utilized to enable reporting for Business Intelligence (BI) forecasting as well as for business analysis and higher-level trend examination.
+It’s also utilized to enable reporting for Business Intelligence (BI) forecasting, business analysis, and higher-level trend examination.

 Examples of Transaction Processing Systems